COMP2113-game/Tic-tac-toe/README.md

 #### File input/output

-The game can be paused and the game progress will be kept in the archive as a text (.txt) file.
-When a new game is launched, the user will be asked whether to continue the game or start a new game.
-If the user chooses to continue the game, the program will read the text file storing the game progress.
+The game can be paused and the game progress will be kept in the archive as a text (board.txt) file.
+When a new game is launched, the user will be asked whether to continue the game or start a new game and makes the choice by entering the command "CONT" or "NEW".
+If the user chooses to continue the game, the program will read the text file (board.txt) storing the game progress.

 #### Dynamic memory management

-* The User is allowed to regret a false move at most once in the whole game, therefore the last game status (including previous move of the user and the opponent) will be kept in the memory.

-* Search trees used by AI agents with certain space complexity will be stored in the memory.
+* The board of the game is stored in dynamic char array and can be deleted at the end of game to free up the memory.

 #### Program codes in multiple files

+* A chesspiece.h file to store the function declaration of the chesspiece

+* A board.h file to store the function declaration of the board

+* A game.h file to store the function declaration of the board

+* A chesspiece.cpp file to define functions to set and get the label of chesspiece

+* A board.cpp file to define a series of functions to check the status of the board and specified position in it and insert chesspiece to the board

+* A game.cpp file to define a series of functions of the game strategy, checking the status of game, storing and accessing the last saved game, and printing the game manual

-* A main.cpp file to execute the game
+* A tictactoe.cpp file to execute the game

 * A Makefile to compile and run the game on the shell

+### 3. Tips for playing the game

+* Makefile is created for easy compilation.
+Enter "make" to compile.

+* Enter "./game" to enjoy the funny game!

+* Choose whether to start a brand new game or continue the last saved game.
+Enter "CONT" or "NEW" to choose!

+* You will start first and your chesspieces will be denoted by "X" while the computer's placement are denoted by "O".

+* 1-9 denotes the nine position of the board.
+Enter any number from 1 to 9 to place your chesspiece.

+* Have fun with the game please~